-The other approach is to learn pose-robust feature through normalization, adversary, disentanglement or subspace methods.
-For the method based on normalization (Y.-H. Lai and Lai 2018; Jampour and Moin 2021; Jampour et al. 2017; F. Zhang, Xu, and Xu 2021), pose normalization is used in image level by generating the frontal facial image, or feature level by directly transforming to the state of frontal face.
-In other words, the original image is mapped into the feature space under frontal face.
-For the method based on adversary (C. Wang, Wang, and Liang 2019), pose discriminator is used to distinguish pose from the feature extracted by encoder.
-The objective is to make the discriminator can not work well.
-Then the coded feature hardly contains any pose information.
-For the method based on disentanglement (Ruan et al. 2020), it is supposed that pose and expression information involved in a facial image can be segmented explicitly.
-Therefore, expression-related feature is immune to pose information, which ensures a explicit classification boundary.
-For the method based on subspace (Eleftheriadis, Rudovic, and Pantic 2014; T. Zhang et al. 2016; Liu et al. 2021), the expression feature spaces corresponding to different poses share a common subspace where expression feature can be represented correctly.
-The purpose of the method is to find the shared subspace and obtain expression-related feature through mapping original facial image to it.
-These methods learn pose-robust expression feature.
-However, pose and expression information is coupled with each other in a extreme complex nonlinear mode in reality.
-Zhu et al. (Zhu and Ji 2006) has proved that the rigid facial changes due to the head-pose and non-rigid facial changes due to the expression are non-linearly coupled in 2D images.
-Therefore, it is challenging to deal with pose using these methods.
-By contrary, we take advantage of the pose features for pose and expression classification simultaneously, which does not need to generate extra images or learns pose-robust feature.
+The other approaches learn pose-robust features through either normalization, adversary, disentanglement, or subspace methods.
+For normalization-based methods (Y.-H. Lai and Lai 2018; Jampour and Moin 2021; Jampour et al. 2017; F. Zhang, Xu, and Xu 2021), pose normalization is used at the image level to generate the frontal facial image or at the feature level by directly transforming to the frontal face.
+In other words, the original image is mapped into the feature space under the frontal face.
+Adversary-based methods (C. Wang, Wang, and Liang 2019) use a pose discriminator to distinguish the pose from the feature extracted by encoder.
+The objective is to defeat the discriminator so the coded feature hardly contains any pose information.
+The disentanglement method (Ruan et al. 2020) supposes that pose and expression information involved in a facial image can be segmented explicitly.
+This implies that expression-related features would be immune to pose information, ensuring an explicit classification boundary.
+For subspace-based methods (Eleftheriadis, Rudovic, and Pantic 2014; T. Zhang et al. 2016; Liu et al. 2021), expression feature spaces corresponding to different poses share a common subspace.
+The goal is to find the shared subspace and map the original facial image to it in order to obtain expression-related features.
+These methods learn pose-robust expression features.
+However, in real-life scenarios, pose and expression information are coupled with each other in an extremely complex nonlinear mode.
+Zhu et al. (Zhu and Ji 2006) proved that in 2D images, rigid facial changes due to head pose and non-rigid facial changes due to expression are nonlinearly coupled and therefore challenging to deal with using these methods.
+Our method takes advantage of the pose features for simultaneous pose and expression classification, so extra images don’t need to be generated.

-Most recent works also focus on FER based on attention mechanism.
-The attention-based approach attempts to assign different weights for different regions, which represent correlations between regions and expression.
-The fundamental method is to learn facial image feature and homogeneous-modality attention map through deep neural network (DNN) automatically, and the final feature weighted by attention map is yielded (Marrero Fernandez et al. 2019).
-Depending on different grained degrees, attention map can be functioned on patch level, channel level and pixel level.
-For the first case (K. Wang et al. 2020), facial image is cropped several patches, which is actually equivalent to manual partition based on human intuition.
+Most recent FER works focus on attention mechanisms.
+The attention-based approaches attempt to assign different weights to different regions to represent correlations between region and expression.
+The methods use a deep neural network (DNN) to automatically learn facial image features, and a homogeneous-modality attention map that yields the final features weighted by the attention map (Marrero Fernandez et al. 2019).
+Depending on the degree, the attention map can function on a patch level, channel level, and pixel level.
+For the first case (K. Wang et al. 2020), the facial image is cropped into several patches, as in manual partition based on human intuition.
 Regions such as eye side and mouth corner are always cropped individually.
 For the second case (H. Yang et al. 2021), the extracted feature contains the channel dimension.
-Different channels have different influence, it is necessary to handle them differently.
-For the third case (J. Li et al. 2020), the feature map and attention map are directly aligned with each other through Fully-Connected (FC) layer, and the attention map directly acts on pixels of the feature map.
-Attention mechanism improves FER under the frontal face.
-However, when it comes to multi-pose face, the performance drops prominently.
-In addition, the generation process of attention map is lack of explicit guidance, which leads to slower convergence.
-We utilize the expression texts which have strong semantic information to direct the model to focus on the crucial facial regions through cross-modality attention.
-By exploiting the pose features, we extend attention to multi-pose state.
+Different channels have different influences and must be handled accordingly.
+For the third case (J. Li et al. 2020), the feature and attention maps are directly aligned with each other through the fully connected layer, and the attention map directly acts on pixels of the feature map.
+The attention mechanism improves FER under the frontal face.
+However, performance drops significantly when there are multiple poses.
+In addition, attention map generation lacks explicit guidance, leading to slower convergence.
+The proposed method utilizes the semantic information found in expression texts to focus on the crucial facial regions through cross-modality attention.
+This extends the attention mechanism to multi-pose states.